YOU COULD WIN A £1,500 GIFT CARD*

 Currency: The currency used is the Euro (€).

 Local time: Tenerife is 1 hour ahead of GMT/UK time.

 Fly to: Tenerife has two airports.
 Tenerife South, near the island’s most popular resorts, is larger and busier than Tenerife North, which is about 11km west of the capital.

 Flight time from UK: 4.5 hours

-Tourist Information: Further Tenerife tourist information can be found at www.webtenerife.co.uk
+Tourist Information: Further tourist information can be found at www.webtenerife.co.uk

-Visa & Health: Before you travel, visit www.gov.uk/foreign-travel-advice/spain for recommendations and advice on visas and health for your holiday to Tenerife.
+Visa & Health: Before you travel, visit www.gov.uk/foreign-travel-advice/spain for recommendations and advice on visas and health.

-By bus: Bright green buses nicknamed “guaguas” make getting around in Tenerife easy and cheap.
+By bus: Cheap, cheerful, and impossible to miss, the bright green buses nicknamed “guaguas” make getting around in Tenerife easy.

 By tram: Sleek modern trams zoom between Santa Cruz in the south and La Laguna in the north of the island.

-Easter celebrations: Easter brings the festivities of “Semana Santa”, or Holy Week, as the long days of Lent come to an end in spirited style.
+Easter celebrations: Easter sees the island celebrate again, with the festivities of “Semana Santa”, or Holy Week, marking the end of Lent in spirited style.